Baby Constipation: Signs, Causes, and What Helps

 What to do when your baby strains

 It's not necessary for you do anything when your baby strains while trying to poop.
-However, if you feel he is straining because of constipation (i.e. firm, dry pebbly poop) you may find lifting his knees to his chest, which is a natural squatting position, by holding his ankles can help him to exert enough pressure to push it out.
+However, if you feel they are straining because of constipation (i.e. firm, dry pebbly poop) you may find lifting their knees to their chest, which is a natural squatting position, by holding their ankles can help them to exert enough pressure to push it out.

-Alternate this with gently moving his legs backwards and forwards in a 'bicycle' movement.
+Alternate this with gently moving their legs backwards and forwards in a 'bicycle' movement.
 Also try...

 - A warm bath.